iArcanic/im-cw1/report/gaming-db-report.md

 );
 ```

-The `Players` table stores personal information about their user, which is categoried as sensitive.
+The `Players` table stores personal information about their users, which is categorised as sensitive.
 The `Password` attribute will undoubtedly be hashed with a robust cryptographic function. `Fullname` can serve as a secondary index to quickly search players. `DateOfBirth` can serve as a restriction when purchasing games with an "18+" age rating for example.
 Finally, `Email`` is how the online gaming platform contacts the user and is the primary source of contact.

 ### 3.2.2 Accounts schema

 ```sql
 CREATE SCHEMA AccountSchema;
 ```

+The purpose of this schema is to hold tables relating to accounts, being an internal ledger and allowing the tracking of funds for purchasing games and also purchases for using in-game funds – it always has the Player's most up-to-date balance.
+Since personal data is segregated, these tables only store the minimal information required, and therefore, role permissions can be more specific.

 #### 3.2.2.1 PlayerAccounts